Abnoxious-rafi/Home_automation/README.md

     5.PCB and Breadboards
     6.Switch
     7.Electrical devices(LIght / fans etc.)
-    8.PIR sensor
+    8.PIR sensor (Motion sensor)

 flow chart:

 ![image alt](https://github.com/Abnoxious-rafi/Home_automation/blob/main/extra/Screenshot%202025-07-12%20052956.png?raw=true)

 Trips:

     1.We can make a password checker function for ensuring privacy or else any one can send signal and take over the access of this system.
-    2.We can use cheaper components for cost cutting.
+    2.We can use Xor property to hide or encrypy data like (Time ^ password ^ extra) 3.We can use cheaper components for cost cutting.
-    3.Anyone can use pre-build blutooth controller in play store or make their own app to accss remotely.
+    4.Anyone can use pre-build blutooth controller in play store or make their own app to accss remotely.